Gerriarob/arob/README.md

 this Version is only tested on Intel CPU with Crome OS v80+ installed with Brunch framework.
 It could work on v76+ i dont know, if you rooted with this scripts Android v76+, let me know.

 many thanks go to nolirium for the base of the scripts and the knowlege. the scripts developement stoped in 2018 and the scripts where broken for the new Chrome OS installations, so i decide to figure it out and correct and rewrite the scripts.
-If nolirium have a problem with this, please contact me in telegram. (i have tried to contact you, but now answer replied from you).
+If nolirium have a problem with this, please contact me in telegram. (i have tried to contact you, but no answer replied from you).